jaimefps/book-graph-explorer/README.md

 - get consequences (complex)
 - get connection (complex)

-- highlight/colorize the source node that the user searched for?

-- command+click allows for multi-selection of nodes. see if we can disable this or if we want to use.

 - get number of proof/consequence/connection trees

 - text search that shows what entries include said concept